naomibaes/naomibaes.github.io/content/_index.md

       title: 'Research Program'
       subtitle: ''
       text: |-
         My research investigates how concepts change meaning over time, focusing on mental health.
-With my PhD supervisors, I have developed a novel framework - **SIBling** - and measures to model lexical semantic change (LSC) along three dimensions that are typically overlooked by existing approaches.
+With my PhD supervisors, I have developed a novel linguistic framework - **SIBling** - and measures to model lexical semantic change (LSC) along three dimensions that are typically overlooked by existing approaches.

         **Key Contributions:**
         - **SIBling:** A theoretical model integrating insights from historical linguistics and psychology, reducing six types of LSC into three core dimensions: **Sentiment, Intensity, and Breadth (SIB)**. [[Prototype]](https://naomibaes.github.io/publication/journal-article_2024_acl_sibling/)
         - **SIB Toolkit:** Our computational implementation of SIBling, quantifying semantic change across SIB, plus related features (**salience** and **thematic content**).
-Designed for broad application across the social sciences and language genres (scientific, media, everyday).
+Designed for broad application across the social sciences and language domains (scientific, media, everyday).
         - **LSC-Eval:** An evaluation framework that uses LLM-generated synthetic corpora to simulate *kinds* of LSC and validate LSC detection methods, identifying optimal dimension- and domain-specific approaches. [[Prototype]](https://naomibaes.github.io/publication/preprint_2025/)
-        - **Applications:** I apply this framework to trace the historical semantic evolution of mental health-related concepts (e.g., *autism*, *schizophrenia*), analysing related social and cultural dynamics like **concept creep**, **pathologisation**, and **stigmatisation**.
+        - **Applications:** I apply SIBling to trace the historical semantic evolution of mental health-related concepts (e.g., *autism*, *schizophrenia*), analysing related social and cultural dynamics like **concept creep**, **pathologisation**, and **stigmatisation**.

         This program: (1) offers a multidimensional model of conceptual change (*SIBling*), (2) develops or identifies computational tools for its application, (3) establishes a principled evaluation framework for LSC detection methods (*LSC-Eval*), and (4) demonstrates its value through detailed case studies.
-This body of work lays the groundwork for future extensions across domains (e.g., law, humanities) and languages.
+This body of work lays the groundwork for future extensions across other language domains, disciplines (e.g., law, humanities) and languages.
     design:
       columns: '1'
   - block: collection